 Books and Manuscripts in the Lea Collection

 Lea's collection of research materials and manuscript copies relating to the inquisition are cataloged as UPenn Ms. Coll.
-729.
+729. This collection includes a vast number of copies made from archives in Europe.

 The Henry Charles Lea Library Microfilm Collection is a composite of archival manuscript and printed material gathered by Kenneth M. Setton during his tenure as Henry Charles Lea Professor of History at the University of Pennsylvania.